kefuhe/okada4py/README.md

 ## Introduction

-This repository is a modified version of the original [okada4py](https://github.com/jolivetr/okada4py) package.
+This repository is a modified version for modern installation of the [okada4py](https://github.com/jolivetr/okada4py) package by written by Romain Jolivet.
 The modifications include:

 1. Adding an `okada4py` folder and an `__init__.py` file in the `src` directory.
 2. Adding the `init_numpy` function and related calls in the `okada92_py3.cpp` file to initialize NumPy.